 The Spa in Garden 5

-This is a brand new and large Jjimjilbang located on the outskirts of Seoul.
-It is located on the complete 10th floor of the newly built Garden 5 shopping center.
-Thus, Spa in Garden 5 is an ultra-modern Korean spa featuring all amenities of a traditional Jjimjilbang along with numerous added facilities.
-You could enjoy a library, atopy treatment rooms, luxuriously built lounge rooms, movie screening rooms (English and Korean), an arcade, and various yoga classes.
-While relaxing in the spa there is even an option to have snacks in the lounging areas or head on up to the rooftop.
-These spa’s in-house restaurant offers some delicious Korean dishes, treats, including Shikhye which is a traditional Korean drink.
-The spa is a 15 minute walk from the Jangji Station.
+This large Jjimjilbang, located on the outskirts of Seoul, is on the 10th floor of the newly built Garden 5 shopping center.
+Thus, Spa in Garden 5 is an ultra-modern Korean spa featuring all amenities of a traditional Jjimjilbang and numerous modern facilities.
+You can enjoy a library, atopy (skin-focused) treatment rooms, luxuriously built lounge rooms, movie screening rooms (English and Korean), an arcade, and various yoga classes.
+While relaxing in the spa, you can also have the option to have snacks in the lounging areas or head up to the rooftop.

 Siloam Sauna near Seoul Station